Audiveris/audiveris/docs/_pages/ui_foundations/inspection.md

 ### Chords IDs

 By default, chord IDs are not displayed in sheet view because they look too invasive.
-To set them on, use pull-down menu `View | Show chord IDs`.
+To set them on, we use pull-down menu `View | Show chord IDs`.

 This gives the new picture below, where it is clear that we could merge chord 3963 and chord 3964 into a single chord: